-HNCL in association with BC Endocrine Research Foundation have developed a comprehensive multicultural diabetes education program, it is available as a web-based program and in DVD and CD-ROM format.
-Live Well with Diabetes addresses the culture aspects that motivates people to manage their health in Cantonese, Mandarin, Punjabi, Farsi, Arabic, English, French, and Spanish.
+HNCL, in association with the BC Endocrine Research Foundation, has developed a comprehensive multicultural diabetes education program that is available as a web-based program, DVD, and CD-ROM.
+Live Well with Diabetes addresses cultural aspects that motivate people to manage their health in Cantonese, Mandarin, Punjabi, Farsi, Arabic, English, French, and Spanish.

-In addition to the development of the application, HNCL has assisted in fundraising activities, conducting pilot project to evaluate the effectiveness of the program, and in the promotion of the program through several conferences and workshops.
+In addition to developing the application, HNCL has assisted in fundraising activities, conducted pilot projects to evaluate the effectiveness of the program, and promoted the program through several conferences and workshops.
 HNCL has produced all promotional materials and newsletters.
-The program was developed in 2005 and updated annually by HNCL, it accessed by people from many countries and is used by support groups and health organizations.
-Live Well with Diabetes is partially sponsored by most of the major pharmaceutical companies, a demonstration of successful partnership for the benefits of patients.
+The program was developed in 2005 and updated annually by HNCL.
+It is accessed by people from many countries and is used by support groups and health organizations.
+Live Well with Diabetes is partially sponsored by most of the major pharmaceutical companies, demonstrating a successful partnership for the benefit of patients.